Sheffield Star Newspaper,

 niggling aches and pains, energy and stress level.

-A Japanese doctor who studied the motion of
+Inoue) who studied the motion of his

-his goldfish found its tail swing generated
+goldfish found its tail swing generated movement

-serpentine movement.
-Could the minor muscle aches,
+movement.
+Could the minor muscle aches, stressed

-our lives a pain be a consequence?
+a pain be a consequence?

 The medic decided it